We build strong connections with our partners. Each grantee is selected based on

 Their alignment with the Foundation’s mission.

 The Grace Institute empowers low-income women in New York City to become employed and economically secure.
-Through job skills training, soft skills workshops, counseling, placement services and continued education opportunities, more than 250 women each year see a collective economic impact of more than $3.5 million.

 The "tools of the trade" micro-grant funds are used to remove barriers and provide access to materials and equipment that BWI graduates require to pursue their careers.